alevchuk/minibank/README.md

-1. Log-in as user "lightning"
+1. Add new user "lightning" and setup storge directories on BTRFS

 ```